timglabisch/timglabisch.github.io/_posts/2014-04-09-from-repository-to-domainmanager.md

-event sourcing is more about how to persist your entities. instead of just persisting the state of an entity using event sourcing you store every event that changes the entity. to restore a state of an entity you can compute all state changes against the entity. providing a logbook about all changes will allows you to reinterprete data later on. performance can be accomplish using patterns like CQRS or taking snapshots. an Eventstore is an append only datastore. think kind of datastores can be infinitely cached.
+event sourcing is more about how to persist your entities. instead of just persisting the state of an entity using event sourcing you store every event that changes the entity. to restore a state of an entity you can compute all state changes against the entity. providing a log about all changes will allows you to reinterprete data later on. performance can be accomplish using patterns like CQRS or taking snapshots. an Eventstore is an append only datastore. think kind of datastores can be infinitely cached.